runirudh/image_depth_training/README.md

 **independent variable** ->

       input data is a 4d array containing 3500 color (rgb) images.

       size of image is 96 x 96 pixels

       <data shape is (3500,3,96,96)>   .. (no. of images, channels, pixel value, pixel value)

       pixel range is originally [0,255] changed to [0,1]

 **dependent variable**   ->

-                        output data is depth information for these 3500 images (over a single channel) stored in a 4d array with shape (3500,1,96,96).
+      output data is depth information for these 3500 images (over a single channel)

-                        size of image is 96 x 96 pixels.
+      stored in a 4d array with shape (3500,1,96,96). size of image is 96 x 96 pixels

-                        **pixel value is assumed to be the _time of flight information_,
+      pixel value here is assumed to be the time of flight information,

       coloring the image such that Nearer Objects in image are colored differently from Distant Objects

       depth range is originally [-1.2,0] which is normalized to [0, 1.2]

 ### Data looks like: